 4. Helicopters with Air Force

-The company said the military have the expertise to operate and maintain the helicopters, adding that they are in good working condition.
-The report of the missing helicopters has also been dismissed by the former Deputy Minister for Power John Jinapor, as strange and unfortunate.
+Ghana Gas also said in the statement that the helicopters are stationed at the Air Force Headquarters at Burma Camp.
+This is because they currently lack the expertise to operate and maintain the helicopters.
+The company said the military has the expertise to operate and maintain the helicopters, adding that they are in good working condition.
+The report of the missing helicopters has also been dismissed by the former Deputy Minister for Power John Jinapor as strange and unfortunate.

-5. Ex-President Mahama Commissioned Helicopters
+5. Ex-President Mahama Commissioned the Helicopters

-Former President John Dramani Mahama in 2015 commissioned four helicopters to police the Ghana Gas project and ensure adequate security on the nation’s onshore pipelines.
+Former President John Dramani Mahama in 2015, commissioned four helicopters to police the Ghana Gas project and ensure adequate security on the nation’s onshore pipelines.
 The helicopters which were to be operated by the Ghana Airforce were procured to ensure that the $1 billion Atuabo Gas Processing Plant was protected.

-The helicopters were procured with the aim of enabling Ghana Gas handle challenges that hinder the production of gas in Ghana.
+The helicopters were procured with the aim of enabling Ghana Gas curb challenges that hinder the production of gas in Ghana.
 At the time of commissioning of the four Z-9 EH helicopters, the former president said the move was also to assist in the general security of all oil installations and offshore oil fields.